 Return the pizza to the refrigerator to chill thoroughly.

-For serving, slice the pizza into small appetizer squares or meal portions.
+For serving, slice the pizza into small squares to serve on a spread of appetizers, or into meal-sized portions.